HPE Application Lifecycle Management

 While repository migration is in progress, you must not perform a backup of the database or file system.

 Workaround: If it is essential to back up the database or file system before repository migration is complete, first suspend the repository migration, and deactivate the project.
-For more information, refer to the HP Application Lifecycle Management Installation and Upgrade Guide.
+For more information, refer to the HPE Application Lifecycle Management Installation and Upgrade Guide.

 To upgrade a project that has extensions enabled, the same extensions must be available in the new version.
 Before upgrading the project, the availability of these extensions in the new version should be verified.
 Contact your system administrator for more information.